Skip to content

 Offshore outsource locations will usually have lower labor and overhead costs which is a pro.
 Specifically, overhead costs can include facilities, equipment, etc.

-2. More Choices of Qualified Vendors and Suppliers – Pro For Offshoring.
+2. Widest Choice of Qualified Vendors and Suppliers – Pro For Offshoring.

 For many goods and services there will be more choices with offshore outsourcing.
 Whereas nearshoring reduces your choices of talent and skilled professionals.